Anchorage Restaurant Memories

 No look at Anchorage Restaurant Memories would be complete without a look at one of our favorites, The Lucky Wishbone.

-All you had to do was just walk into the restaurant and you knew the food was going to be amazing.
+All you had to do was just walk into the restaurant, and you knew the food was going to be wonderful.

 Now here’s a special treat.

 Take a look at The Lucky Wishbone Story and enjoy.

 Are you hungry for your favorite Anchorage restaurant?